The very earliest sports teams at NC State wore pink and blue, colors chosen by the literary societies.

 Willie Burden and Charley Young become the first African-Americans to receive football scholarships as incoming freshmen.

-7'3" high school All-American basketball player Tommy Burleson announces his decision to accept a scholarship offer to play for NC State.
+7'3" high school All-American basketball player Tommy Burleson announced his decision to accept a scholarship offer to play for NC State.
 Burleson would go on to be a key member of NC State's 1974 National Championship team.
+He was also a member of the 1972 U.S. Olympic basketball team.
+In 2013 he was inducted into the NC State Athletics Hall of Fame.

 NC State wins the Atlantic Coast Conference Swimming championship with the largest number of points ever scored, breaking seven swimming records in the process.